Orange County Staffing News

 Work Performance Shift – Hours to Output

-Hours worked does not matter.
-If you are still concerned if your staff are working a full eight-hour day you are mentally stuck in the industrial age.
+Hours worked do not matter.
+If you are still concerned if your staff is working a full eight-hour day you are mentally stuck in the industrial age.

 When you cannot easily see your staff show up and leave the office you have to rethink how you are measuring the work they are performing.
 Smart managers quickly shift from, ‘how many hours a person has worked?’ to ‘what has this person produced?’.
 In other words, the question becomes, ‘how can they measure staff output?’

-Are you paying your workers based on their output, the amount they contribute to your business, or for the amount of time they spend at work?
-For some types of work hours present will always be a requirement however hours present is not a catchall for every worker.
+Are you paying your workers based on their output, the amount they contribute to your business or the amount of time they spend at work?
+For some types of work hours, the present will always be a requirement however hours present is not a catchall for every worker.

 Office Costs – Direct and Hidden

 Offices are an expensive overhead.
 Really expensive.
 Physical offices are an overhead the majority of business owners are beginning to realize they can do without.
 The average cost for office space is in the region of $10,000 per employee per year.
 A small company we work closely with is saving over $35,000 a month by sending their staff home to work there.

 There is also a hidden cost for employees.
 Renting or owning a house near their office in a big city can be a real burden.
 As soon as proximity to an office is no longer an issue, the criteria for where a person chooses to live can change dramatically.
 A criterion is more associated with lifestyle and environment instead of commute.
 A demise of suburbia in the making?